makinacorpus/corpus.reactor/doc/spec_v2.rst

 The different environment platforms
 -------------------------------------
-We also want to distinguish at least those 3 environments
+We also want to distinguish at least those 3 environments, so 3 ways for you to deploy at least.

 :dev: The developper environments (laptop)
 :staging: the stagings and any other QA platform